connorslade/sdr-workshop/slides/3-data-modulation.md

 # Basic Data Modulation

-- There are three parameters you can change on a sine wave, amplitude, frequency, and phase shift
+- There are three parameters you can change on a sine wave: amplitude, frequency, and phase shift
 - As such there are three main type of modulation schemes
   - Amplitude Modulation (AM)
   - Frequency Modulation (FM)